 This one doesn’t appear to be too difficult to complete.
 It is, if anything, a little too conservative.
 It does, however, have a few clever features.
 The usage of a corner sofa has helped to maximize the available space.
 They’re wonderful for creating a sense of space because they don’t make the room long and thin.

-This, on the other hand, is a unique situation.
+This, on the other hand, is a unique man cave situation.
 When you get right down to it, this room doesn’t have much to offer.
 However, it looks fantastic thanks to some creative lighting and a few other ideas.
 The stars in this room are most likely projected.
 This is a simple and inexpensive way to add atmosphere.
 The neutral colors appeal to us (we aren’t usually fans of beige).

-There will be no GTA V here; it will be simple and effective.
-Thank you very much.
+There will be no GTA V here, thank you very much; it will be simple and effective.
 But, if you want to unwind with a glass of brandy, we believe it’s one of the greatest we’ve seen.
 It’s simple, yet it gets the job done.
 The cream leather looks excellent with the rug, and the pouffe is a great place to put your feet.

 Hopefully, the preceding has provided you with a plethora of ideas for attic man caves.
 First, determine how much area you have, how much money you have, and what you can reasonably expect to accomplish.